 How to spot a scam

-Before you engage with anyone selling puppies on the internet, please be aware that your identity may be stolen.
-Scammers soon have your name, physical address, email, ID number and bank details.
+1. Before you engage with anyone selling puppies on the internet, please be aware that your identity may be stolen.
+Scammers soon have all your personal details.
 They use it to create a false identity.
-They can scam someone else, and open accounts.
+They can scam someone else, and open accounts in your name.
 Feel free to make a few mistakes when giving them your personal information.
 You can correct it later once you are sure it's not a scam.
 NEVER send copies of your ID over the internet.
 You do NOT need to give your ID number in order to buy a puppy.

 That's a summary of what you can expect from the breeders on this site.